General Frameworks for Conditional Two-Sample Testing: Hardness Result

-\Cref{Theorem: negative result} clearly explains that it is necessary to impose additional assumptions (e.g., smoothness for distributions) in order to make the conditional two-sample problem feasible.
-In the next two sections, we explore two general frameworks, which implicitly or explicitly incorporate reasonable assumptions to address this problem.
-The first framework utilizes any conditional independence test and considers scenarios where this test performs well for verifying conditional independence.
-Conversely, the second framework assumes that the marginal density ratio $r_X$ is well-behaved and can be estimated with high accuracy.
+\Cref{Theorem: negative result} shows that it is necessary to impose additional assumptions (e.g., smoothness conditions on the distributions) to make the conditional two-sample problem feasible.
+In the next two sections, we introduce two general frameworks, which implicitly or explicitly incorporate reasonable assumptions to address this problem.
+The first framework converts any conditional independence test into a conditional two-sample test and is applicable whenever the chosen test is valid and consistent.
+In contrast, the second framework assumes that the marginal density ratio $r_X$ is well-behaved and can be estimated with high accuracy.